 AIDS patients and pets; Bone marrow transplant patients and pets; Chemotherapy patients and pets

-Persons with weakened immune systems may be advised to give up their pets to avoid getting diseases from the animals.
-Persons in this category include those who take high doses of steroids and others who have:
+People with weakened immune systems may be advised to give up their pets to avoid getting diseases from the animals.
+People in this category include those who take high doses of steroids and others who have:

 - Cancer, including lymphoma and leukemia (mostly during treatment)

 If you decide to keep your pet, you and your family must be aware of the risk of diseases that can be passed from animals to humans.
 Here are some tips: